 In Case Of Business Interruption or Property Damage:

-The moment that you suffer business interruption or commercial property damage, do as follows:
+As soon as practicable after suffering business interruption or commercial property damage, do as follows:

 Document, Document, and Document